SeppPenner/outlookcaldavsynchronizer-german-readme/README.md

 	- Use correct request URI in reports when server uri has different encoding than resource URI, github issue 152.

 #### 2.3.1 ####
-- Bug fixes
+- Fehlerbehebungen
 	- Fix OL2007 toolbar positioning and saving, ticket #351.
 	- Use only Start, End and Subject for DuplicateEventCleaner, ticket #330.

 #### 2.3.0 ####
-- New features
+- Neue Features
 	- Save Outlook 2007 toolBar position and visibility in Registry, github issue 102.
 	- Implement duplicate event cleanup in Event mapping configuration.
 	- Add CalDavConnectTimeout as general option (feature 46).
-- Bug fixes
+- Fehlerbehebungen
 	- Fix commandbar for OL2007, ticket #339
 	- Some fixes for recurrence exceptions if timezone of appointment is different to Outlook local timezone.
 	- Fix setting organizer name in Outlook from CommonName and Email.